yezyilomo/github-auto-deployer/README.md

 - Add your server URL(The one pointing to github-auto-deployer service e.g https://yourserveraddress.com:6767)
 - Add Content type(Use application/json)
 - Add the Webhook secret
-- And finally you will have to specify events you would like to trigger this webhook, here you can select(check) Pull requests, this will trigger your webhook only when you create a pull request or merge(close) it, but the deployment will be done only when you merge your PR to master branch.
+- And finally you will have to specify events you would like to trigger this webhook, here you can select(check) Pull requests, this will trigger your webhook only when you create a pull request or merge(close) it, but the deployment will be done only when you merge your PR to the main branch.

 Configure the way to deploy your repository on `.github-auto-deployer/deployment.yml` file.
 E.g